NASCAR Set The Guinness World Record For Loudest Billboard

 “This Sunday, full throttle,” said Eastwood in the commercial.
 “It’s loud, it’s raw, and it’s a damn good time.”

-For NASCAR fans in New York City, they’ll get to experience how loud racing can be as the racing company aims to set a unique world record: loudest billboard.
+For NASCAR fans in New York City, they got to experience how loud racing can be as the racing company sought to set a unique world record: loudest billboard.

 About The Record-Breaking Billboard

 On Tuesday, Feb.
-10, NASCAR will attempt to set a new Guinness World Record… the record for loudest billboard.
+10, NASCAR set a new Guinness World Record… the record for loudest billboard.

-Equipped with a replica Next Gen engine, this engine is affixed to the center of the billboard and is reportedly operational.
+Equipped with a replica ACR Chevy engine, this engine was affixed to the center of the billboard and was reportedly operational.

 Presently, there is no record holder listed with the Guinness World Records for loudest billboard, so this could establish a new competitive trend.

-With no record holder, it remains to be seen how loud NASCAR will go.
+With no record holder, the question on everyone’s mind was how loud NASCAR would go.
 At a NASCAR race, the combined sound of all the racing cars can reach 120‑140 decibels, according to NASCAR partner Freeway Insurance.

 See the billboard setup in Times Square, here: